 While acquiring multiple degrees/certificates is advantageous when gaining new knowledge, graduate students seeking these multiple degrees need to understand the prospective advancement in career opportunities and/or salaries.
-Therefore, Davenport University has established the following guidelines to be followed when a student already possesses a graduate degree and one graduate/postgraduate certificate or has a graduate degree from Davenport University and seeks another similar graduate degree or certificate:
+Therefore, Davenport University has established the following guidelines to be followed when a student already possesses a graduate degree and one graduate/post-graduate certificate or has a graduate degree from Davenport University and seeks another similar graduate degree or certificate:

 - The advisor will inform the appropriate graduate academic representative (a list will be provided by each college along with the representative's contact information) prior to the submission of a Change of Curriculum Form. - The graduate academic representative will meet with the student (in person or virtually) to provide guidance on the benefit (or lack thereof) of the additional credential before the student is admitted to the program. - The graduate academic representative will document the discussion and then notify the student's advisor of the decision.
-It is possible to be denied admission to the requested program. - Upon approval, advisor submits an Update Curriculum Form to the Registrar's Office.
+It is possible to be denied admission to the requested program. - If a student completes a Graduate Certificate prior to a Graduate Degree and has open elective credits in the Graduate Degree, they may use one course from the certificate to meet a requirement in the degree, with approval from the program leader. - Upon approval, the advisor submits an Update Curriculum Form to the Registrar's Office.